phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-As seen above, red lion fish is labelled as tiger fish in the validation set, which we have to change the label.
-We can see that the model helped to clean up the dataset in a way, we can pin point dataset with higher loss/lower confidence to recheck the dataset and instead of going through the dataset one by one which saves a lot of time for data cleaning.
-Therefore, as mentioned by Jeremy in deep learning course, I agree that it's always a good idea to train the model first with the dataset and cleaning up the data by using the model and retraining is such a good suggestion.
-We can also see that the third image is neither shark or menta ray which we should remove it.
+As seen above, red lion fish is labelled as tiger fish in the validation set, in which we have to change the label.
+We can see that the model helped to clean up the dataset in a way, and now we can pin point dataset with higher loss/lower confidence to recheck the dataset and instead of going through the dataset one by one which saves a lot of time for data cleaning.
+Therefore, as mentioned by Jeremy in his deep learning course, I agree that it's always a good idea to train the model first with the dataset and clean up the data by using the model and retrain.
+We can also see that the third image has to be removed since it is neither a shark or a mantaray.

 ```python